-P-MIM_D63
+SCRUM AGILE DEVELOPMENT METHODOLOGY (P-MIM_D63)

-Recommended level of study MSc
+Recommended study level MSc

 Semester Spring

 Number of classes (lecture/practice/lab) 0/ 2 /0 hours/week

-Course credit 2 credits
+ECTS credit value 2 credits

 Final evaluation Term mark

 Responsible lecturer Dr. Prószéky Gábor

-Comment course availability to be confirmed
+Remark course availability to be confirmed

-Students interested in agile methods can refresh their methodological knowledge and peek into the reality of agile work through a two-day workshop, a supplementary one-day session, and a remote feedback session.
+Students interested in agile methods can refresh their methodological knowledge and peek into the reality of agile work through a two-day workshop, a supplementary oneday session, and a remote feedback session.
 The course is based on real-life examples and allows students to bring in their own ideas and experiences.
 Starting with an interactive theoretical introduction, students will have a chance to revitalize their knowledge about the core concept of agile development.
 However, challenging common practices and letting real-life examples speak for themselves are essential for embracing agile methods.
 Participants can apply previously discussed concepts and experience daily agile work via an intensive sprint simulation of the agile development circle by going through all the relevant steps.
 The primary goal of the course is to enable participants to easily fit into an agile environment and to gain the necessary insight and courage to introduce agile techniques and processes from scratch in any (start-up and corporate) environment or even to set up and implement their own projects in an agile way.